Lethargy2718/webpack-template/README.md

     - Extend Webpack functionality by installing and configuring additional loaders/plugins (e.g., Babel, Sass).

 3. **Modify Webpack Configuration**:

     - Adjust settings in `webpack.common.js`, `webpack.dev.js`, or `webpack.prod.js` as needed.

+4. **ESLint & Prettier Customization**:

+    - If you need to modify ESLint or Prettier settings, you can adjust the `.eslintrc.js` or `.prettierrc` files.
+    - To lint and prettify the files in your `src` folder, run `npm run lint` and `npm run pretty`, respectively.
+    - To lint and prettify files in your root folder as well, run `npm run lint-all` and `npm run pretty-all`, respectively.
+You may need to modify the `.prettierignore` and `.eslintignore` files to control which files are included in the linting and formatting process.